ray-project/ray/doc/source/tune/key-concepts.rst

 `scheduler` to stop searches early and speed up your experiments.
 Together with other configuration, your `trainable`, search algorithm, and scheduler are passed into ``Tuner``, which runs your experiments and creates `trials`.
-These trials can then be used in `analyses` to inspect your experiment results.
+The `Tuner` returns a `ResultGrid` to inspect your experiment results.
 The following figure shows an overview of these components, which we cover in detail in the next sections.

 .. image:: images/tune_flow.png